Sometimes pound cake just sounds good.

 2 tsp. baking powder, aluminum-free

-In a large mixing bowl, cream the coconut oil and sugar.
-Add the yogurt, extracts, water, and amaretto.
+- In a large mixing bowl, cream the coconut oil and sugar.
+Add the yoghurt, extracts, water, and amaretto.
 Scrape the sides as necessary.
 Once everything is mixed, add in the dry ingredients.

 - Pour the batter into the prepared loaf pan.
 Bake the pound cake for about 55 minutes until you can insert a toothpick and make sure that it comes out clean.
 You might want to place a cookie sheet underneath this pan because the recipe tends to puff up a lot!